RNA-FRETools/MASH-FRET/docs/trace-processing/workflow.md

 [*&#956;*](){: .math_var } and
 [*&#963;*](){: .math_var }, the respective mean and standard deviation of the intensities over the observation time.

+Therefore, the lower the intensity is in the time trace, the lower the [*SNR*](){: .math_var } and the noisier the intensity-time traces.
 A low
 [*SNR*](){: .math_var } results in a large broadening in intensity histograms and to even larger broadening in intensity ratio histograms, *e. g.* in FRET histograms.
 Large broadening in FRET histograms implies greater overlaps between FRET populations which make the identification of the state configuration more difficult.
 One way to minimize the population overlap in histograms is to artificially reduce the noise magnitude in, or to "smooth", intensity-time traces.

+To smooth trajectories:

 {: .procedure }
 1. Select the molecule index in the